steadybit/docs-public/integrate-with-steadybit/monitoring/README.md

 # Monitoring

 Keeping an eye on your system while making chaos is crucical.
-Therefore, you can use your monitoring integration to check the health of the system during the execution of experiments.
+Therefore, you can use your monitoring integration to check the health of the system during an experiment run.
 In case something unusal happens experiments are aborted automatically to prevent further harm.
-We automatically check the state before, during and after the execution of an experiment.
+We automatically check the state before, during and after an experiment run.

 In order to make use of a monitoring integration you have to[ configure them once.](../../install-and-configure/configure-monitoring/)